 “Anyone who understands music as a culture’s social responsibility is and will always remain progressive.” – Dr. Motte –

-- MOTTE TODAY
+DR. MOTTE TODAY

 Electronic music fans and dancers worldwide are pilgrimaging to Dr. Mottes performances, the cult DJ is building musical bridges uniting people of all ages.
 Where the doctor spins the records, oldschool ravers and generation z share the same dance floor and all of them enjoy a very special sense of community.
 Whether on big tours through Australia, India or Japan, internationally acclaimed festivals like the Antaris Project near Berlin, the Why Not?
 Festival Göterborg (Sweden), the World Club Dome in Frankfurt / Main, at Club Gigs in the Projekt Club Beirut (Lebanon), the Pepper Club in Shenzhen (China) or the Thuishaven (Netherlands).